 Physiomics' consulting business is at the heart of its offering to clients.
-The Company uses its proprietary Virtual Tumour[TM] software platform but also develops bespoke mathematical models for clients and leverages models in the public domain.
+The Company uses its proprietary Virtual Tumour $^{\mathbb{M}}$ software platform but also develops mathematical models from scratch and leverages models in the public domain.
 It is a combination of our technology and the oncology experience of our team that enables us to be able to deliver clients both a targeted product offering that meets their needs whilst at the same time delivering value for money.
 We believe that we are unique in offering a combination of: